fbatiga/silex-pumped-distribution/README.md

 - Implemented a User management system : [Simple User for Silex](https://github.com/jasongrimes/silex-simpleuser).
 - Implemented a proper mvc folder structure in the the "src/" directory
+- Added support for doctrine2 orm, it's a suggest package.
+The command line also support doctrine.
-- Created controllers system as services [See Silex services controllers](http://silex.sensiolabs.org/doc/providers/service_controller.html).
+- Created a controllers as services system [See Silex services controllers](http://silex.sensiolabs.org/doc/providers/service_controller.html).
 - Moved non source code elements to the folder "resources/" (console, routing, services registering etc)
 - Moved the twig templates to "src/"
 - Updated the layout using the SimpleUser version